This is the multi-page printable view of this section. Click here to print.

 Download and Installation

-Before you begin download and installation of the SamurAI Agent you must first select how you wish to manage Agent Updates and decide the settings for SamurAI Agent for Windows.
+Before you begin download and installation of the SamurAI Endpoint Agent you must first select how you wish to manage SamurAI Endpoint Agent Updates and decide settings for the SamurAI Endpoint Agent for Windows.

-1. From the SamurAI MDR Portal select Telemetry and click SamurAI Agent
+1. From the SamurAI MDR Portal select Telemetry and click SamurAI Endpoint Agent

-Upon first browsing to this page, the following will be displayed:
+Upon first navigation to this page, the following will be displayed:

 samurai_agent_settings.png